benno001/aws-iam-access-key-rotator/README.md

 ### Cron

 Edit crontab via `crontab -e`, and add a line for each profile you want to auto-rotate.
-For example, if you have two profiles, use something akin to the following to rotate at 9.00, 9.03 and 9.06 every day (arbitrarily set):
+For example, if you have multiple profiles, use something akin to the following to rotate at 9.00, 9.03 and 9.06 every day (arbitrarily set):

 ```bash
 # m h  dom mon dow   command